Thanksgiving Dinner Calculator 2025: Perfect Portion Planner for Holiday Success

 Temperature and Timing Mastery

 Professional kitchens succeed because they understand that Thanksgiving is a temperature management challenge.
-Plan your menu around these realities:
+Plan your menu around these realities, following principles detailed in our comprehensive safety guide:

 • One oven limitation: Most home cooks only have one oven, so plan accordingly